kykitus/Gameaboutreader/README.md

 Finally!

 Log:
 It's finally here.... the game.
-Even through it took 8.5 months to finish simple game on terminal, I feel proud of myself.
-I really want to thank that one guy that watched me for 3 months caus it actually encouraged me to keep working at it.
-Now i will be starting with Unreal to try actual serious things in game development.
-But this journey wasn't ended.
-It starts from this mile stone and maybe some years later it will be revived as actual game somewhere or even evolve into something interesing.
-A game that will may have some both positive and negative reviews that would have important impact on further development.
-Maybe I will stop being lazy or slow enough to make simple terminal game in 8.5 months.
-Or go opposite and will be breaking through records oldest games in alpha at speed of light.
+Even through it took 8.5 months to finish simple game on terminal, it was still enjoyable spending time on it.
+Maybe in future I will stop being lazy or slow enough to make simple terminal game have that long time of development.
+Or go opposite and I will be breaking through records oldest games in alpha at speed of light.
 Again, thank you. :>

 new:
 -all i wanted to do: